-Compulsory meeting II: You should meet your supervisor (either Katharina Trapp or Jann Lay) at least once to discuss the table of contents of your paper.
+Compulsory meeting II: You should meet your supervisor (either Tabea Lakemann or Jann Lay) at least once to discuss the table of contents of your paper.
 This meeting is compulsory.
 Appointments can be made via email.

-TIME SCHEDULE March 1, 2015 Application for seminar papers starts, topics are allocated according to "first-come-first-served" April 17, 2015 Compulsory preliminary discussion and announcement of participants May 26, 2015 Deadline for seminar papers.
-Only an electronic version should be sent in at 12:00 am latest.
+TIME SCHEDULE March 6, 2017 Application for seminar papers starts, topics are allocated on a "first-come-first-served" basis April 10, 2017 Compulsory preliminary discussion and announcement of participants May 2, 2017 Deadline for seminar papers.
+An electronic version should be sent in at 12:00 am latest.
 The printed paper should be handed in on the same day.
-May 28-29, 2015 Seminar

-COURSE REQUIREMENTS
+May 5 and 8, 2017 Seminar COURSE REQUIREMENTS